vishwasmdamle/zxing-intent-demo/README.md

 # Zxing Barcode Scanning Intent Demo
-An ugly demo application to show how to trigger barcode scanning using `com.google.zxing.client.android.SCAN` intent from your app so that barcode scanning apps (like com.google.zxing.client.android or camera apps) can scan the barcodes and return its result.
+An ugly demo application to show how to trigger barcode scanning from your Android app using `com.google.zxing.client.android.SCAN` intent from your app so that barcode scanning apps (like com.google.zxing.client.android or camera apps) can scan the barcodes and return its result.

 ## The main intent code:
 ```java